Seven soft skills you need on your résumé

 Work collaboratively with colleagues in any organisation

 For example, students in our Executive Master of Business Administration work collaboratively in small groups with like-minded peers.
-This allows students to learn alongside people from a variety of educational, professional and cultural backgrounds, and forms their network of future colleagues and industry contacts when they graduate.
+This allows them to learn alongside people from a variety of educational, professional and cultural backgrounds, and forms their network of future colleagues and industry contacts when they graduate.

 #3: Communication